danglotb/DCI/README.md

 ## Selection of projects

-We first conduct a pilot experiment with `xwiki-commons`.
+We first conduct a pilot experiment with `xwiki/xwiki-commons`.

 ## Selection of commits